Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

-Just to make sure we're all on the same page, let's set the stage a bit.
+Just to make sure we’re all on the same page, let’s set the stage a bit.
 In the human body, there are 20 amino acids.
-Amino acids can be thought of as simple building blocks that can then be used to construct various sized chains, which we call proteins.
-The number of different proteins our 20 amino acids can make is EXTENSIVE, but today we're talking about just one: collagen.
+Amino acids can be thought of as simple building blocks that are used to construct proteins.
+The number of different proteins our 20 amino acids can make is EXTENSIVE, but today we’re talking about just one: collagen.
 Collagen is the most abundant protein in our body, rolling in at around 30% of our total protein makeup.
-On the tiniest scale, collagen has a special triple-helical shape.
-These small pieces of collagen link up to form long fibrils that are essential to our body's connective tissues.
-Collagen is found (via different degrees of rigidity) in our ligaments, bones, teeth, skin, hair, cartilage, muscle tissue, and beyond!
-Collagen can be thought of like the frame that holds up and provides structure for an overnight camping tent.
+Collagen is found in our ligaments, bones, teeth, skin, hair, cartilage, muscle tissue, and beyond!
+It can be thought of as the frame that holds up and provides the structure for an overnight camping tent.
 That frame can be firm or elastic, but those fibrils provide a great deal of structure for our tissues.

 How is dietary collagen sourced?